What Is Gushu Tea?

 While flavor varies by region, altitude, and processing, gushu cha often shares these qualities:

-Many people notice that gushu tea doesn’t just taste different—it feels different it has cha ai
+Many people notice that gushu tea doesn’t just taste different—it feels different it has cha qi

 One of the most profound qualities of gushu cha is its cha qi—the felt life vitality of tea.

 Ancient tea trees grow slowly over decades or centuries.
 Their roots reach deep into mineral-rich soil, absorbing the full complexity of the land.
 This depth of growth translates into a tea that carries grounded, enduring energy.
-Upi cam certainly feel a deep body high and flowy state of mind.
-Personally I find that I am more creative andconcentrated.
+Personally when drinking gushu I have a flowy state of mind where I am very creative yet concentrated in what I’m doing whilst being very alert.

 Drinkers often describe gushu cha’s cha qi as: